 Because cleansing milk is only meant to remove makeup and grime, it must be part of a two-step process:

-And that’s it!
-Afterward, clean your face with your favorite face wash for thorough removal of oil and grime.
+And that’s it.
+Afterward, clean your face with your favorite face wash for the thorough removal of oil and grime.

-The product, which came out milk white as the name suggests, did wonders for my dry, sensitive skin.
+The product did wonders for my dry, sensitive skin.
 Not only was it a gentle-yet-effective method of removing makeup, but I also came to cherish the moment when I got to apply the delicate, rose-scented milk as a chance to unwind and pamper my skin at the end of each day.

 Now that I’ve hopped continents to hot and humid Mexico, I rarely wear makeup and my skin doesn’t need the extra step.
 However, cleansing milk is something I heartily recommend for anyone with sensitive skin or who regularly wears cosmetics.